Master of Science in Cybersecurity

 CSEC 670 Cybersecurity Capstone (6)

 Total credits for the Master of Science in Cybersecurity (36)

-All new students are required to take the noncredit course UCSP 611 Introduction to Graduate Library Research Skills within their first 6 credits of study.
-All courses must be taken in the order listed.
+All new students are required to take the noncredit course UCSP 615* Orientation to Graduate Studies at UMUC within their first 6 credits of study.

 - Chief security officer

 - Cybersecurity operations analyst

 - Cybersecurity engineer